FoundryApp/foundry-cli/README.md

 The cloud environment exists only for the time of your session.
 Once your session ends, the environment is terminated.

 ### Do you store my code or data?
-We don't store your code or any data for a duration longer than is a duration of your session.
+We don't store your code or any data for a duration longer than is the duration of your session.
 Once your session ends, your cloud environment is terminated and only metadata (environment variables) is preserved.

 ### Why do you need a service account to my Firebase project?
 The service account is needed for any action that requires copying data from your production Firestore database or production Firebase Auth to their emulated equivalents.<br/>